julianwachholz/django-guest-user/README.md

 Arguments:

-- `anonymous_url`: Redirect target for anonymous users.
+- **anonymous_url**: Redirect target for anonymous users.
   Defaults to the `GUEST_USER_REQUIRED_ANON_URL` setting.
-- `registered_url`: Redirect target for registered users.
+- **registered_url**: Redirect target for registered users.
   Defaults to the `GUEST_USER_REQUIRED_USER_URL` setting.

 #### `@regular_user_required`

-Decorator that will not allow guest users to access the view.
+If some parts of the application should not be used by guests, you can use this decorator to disable guest access.

-Will redirect to the conversion page to allow a guest user to fully register.
+In the event that a guest user tries to access a view decorated with it, they will be redirected to the conversion page.

 ```python
 @regular_user_required(login_url="/login/", convert_url="/convert/")